pivotal-cf/bookbinder/README.md

 `<%= yield_for_subnav %>` inserts the appropriate template in /subnavs, based on each constituent repositories' `subnav_template:` parameter in config.yml.
 The default template (`\_default.erb`) uses the label `default` and is applied to all sections unless another template is specified with subnav\_template.
 Template labels are the name of the template file with extensions removed. ("sample" for a template named "sample.erb")

+`<%= modified_date [format]%>` will evaluate to the time at which the current page was last modified.
+The format string is optional: if specified (e.g. "%Y/%m/%d"), the date will be printed accordingly.
+If not specified, the date will look like '2013-11-13 20:00:18 UTC'.

 `<%= yield_for_code_snippet from: 'my-org/code-repo', at: 'myCodeSnippetA' %>` inserts code snippets extracted from code repositories.

 To delimit where a code snippet begins and ends, you must use the format of `code_snippet MARKER_OF_YOUR_CHOOSING start OPTIONAL_LANGUAGE`, followed by the code, and then finished with `code_snippet MARKER_OF_YOUR_CHOOSING end`: